saschaSpoonbill/mixtureOfAgentsDemo/readme.md

    TOGETHER_API_KEY=your_api_key_here
    ```

-   **Note:** You will likely need a paid plan from Together to access the required models and API functionality.
+   **Note:** You will likely need a paid plan from Together to access the required API functionality.

-## Running the Programs

-To run either program, use the following command in your terminal: